huggingface/blog/accelerate-deepspeed.md

 On a single 24GB NVIDIA Titan RTX GPU, one cannot train GPT-XL Model (1.5B parameters) even with a batch size of 1.
 We will look at how we can use DeepSpeed ZeRO Stage-3 with CPU offloading of optimizer states, gradients and parameters to train GPT-XL Model.

-We will leverage the DeepSpeed Zero Stage-3 CPU offload config [zero3_offload_config_accelerate.json](https://github.com/pacman100/accelerate-deepspeed-test/blob/main/src/modeling/configs/zero3_offload_config_accelerate.json) (given below) For training.
-The rest of the process of using the config with 🤗 `accelrate` is similar to above experiment.
+We will leverage the DeepSpeed Zero Stage-3 CPU offload config [zero3_offload_config_accelerate.json](https://github.com/pacman100/accelerate-deepspeed-test/blob/main/src/modeling/configs/zero3_offload_config_accelerate.json) (given below) for training.
+The rest of the process of using the config with 🤗 `accelerate` is similar to the above experiment.
 ```json
 {
     "fp16": {